awsdocs/amazon-eks-user-guide/doc_source/troubleshooting.md

 If the certificate used to sign the VPC admission webhook expires, the status for new Windows pod deployments stays at `ContainerCreating`\.

 To resolve the issue if you have legacy Windows support on your data plane, see [Renewing the VPC admission webhook certificate](windows-support.md#windows-certificate)\.
 If your cluster and platform version are later than a version listed in the [Windows support prerequisites](windows-support.md#windows-support-prerequisites), then we recommend that you remove legacy Windows support on your data plane and enable it for your control plane\.
 Once you do, you don't need to manage the webhook certificate\.
-For more information, see [Windows support](windows-support.md)\.
+For more information, see [Enabling Windows support for your Amazon EKS cluster](windows-support.md)\.

 ## Node groups must match Kubernetes version before updating control plane<a name="troubleshoot-node-grups-must-match-kubernetes-version"></a>

 Before you update a control plane to a new Kubernetes version, the minor version of the managed and Fargate nodes in your cluster must be the same as the version of your control plane's current version\.
 The EKS `update-cluster-version` API rejects requests until you update all EKS managed nodes to the current cluster version\.
 EKS provides APIs to update managed nodes\.
 For information on updating managed node group Kubernetes versions, see [Updating a managed node group](update-managed-node-group.md)\.
 To update the version of a Fargate node, delete the pod that's represented by the node and redeploy the pod after you update your control plane\.
-For more information, see [Updating a cluster](update-cluster.md)\.
+For more information, see [Updating an Amazon EKS cluster Kubernetes version](update-cluster.md)\.

 ## When launching many nodes, there are `Too Many Requests` errors<a name="too-many-requests"></a>